CloudWithChris/cloudwithchris.com/content/blog/automate-adding-gh-issues-projects-beta/index.md

 A GitHub Action Job is a set of steps that are executed in a GitHub Action workflow.
 A GitHub Action workflow can have multiple jobs.
 Each step is either a GitHub Action or a shell command.
 Each job is effectively ran on a different machine, so you need to be careful about how you set up your jobs.

 GitHub provides a number of hosted runners to run your GitHub Actions in a managed environment.
 These runners are available for free on Open Source repositories, and there is a number of minutes provided to you to run your GitHub Actions in a private repository.
-These hosted runners are available on Windows, Linux, and MacOS.
+These hosted runners are available on Windows, Linux, and macOS.

 A job contains a step property, which is an array of steps.
 Each step is either a GitHub Action or a shell command.